Dana94/2019-website/blog/2020-04-18-schema-types-and-resolvers-in-graphql.md

 };
 ```

-This follows the types we expected to be returned:
+This follows the types we expected to be returned for each operation:

 - `authors` is the `[Authors]`
 - `quotes` is the `[Quotes]`

-This is a wrap up of the schema type and resolvers we've defined:
+This is a wrap-up of the schema and resolvers we've defined:

 ```js
 const typeDefs = gql`